Larimer County Solid Waste Infrastructure Planning & Implementation

 • Support stakeholder goals and objectives

-With the solid waste plan in place, Larimer County began construction on the new landfill, diversion/transfer station facility and associated scale houses.
-When the existing landfill closes, it will find new purpose as a resource recovery park — a one-stop shop for construction and yard waste, food scraps and recycling and the transfer of non-recyclable waste.
-A landfill gas collection system expansion will protect the existing landfill as it transitions to the resource recovery park, supported by a greenhouse gas reduction grant we helped the county prepare.
+When the existing landfill closes, it will be repurposed as a resource recovery park — a one-stop shop for construction and yard waste, food scraps, recycling and the transfer of non-recyclable waste.
+A landfill gas collection system expansion will protect the existing landfill as it transitions into a resource recovery park, supported by a greenhouse gas reduction grant that we helped the county prepare.

 Larimer County’s award-winning plan is taking shape and setting it apart as a model for solid waste in Colorado and across the United States.